-You’ve probably heard the following quote attributed to John Wanamaker,
+You’ve probably heard the following quote attributed to John Wanamaker:

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 When we reviewed their account, we immediately saw a problem.
-They had installed basic conversion tracking so they knew the number of sales each month from Google AdWords, but they didn’t know the actual revenue from those sales!
+They had installed basic conversion tracking so they knew the number of sales each month from Google Ads, but they didn’t know the actual revenue from those sales!

 In other words, they were trying to optimize the ads as if every sale was worth the same amount for their business.
 Now, that would be OK if all of their products were the same price, but their products ranged from a hundred dollars to thousands of dollars.
-That’s a big difference when it comes to calculating your ROI from AdWords.
+That’s a big difference when it comes to calculating your ROI from Google Ads.

 Understandably, our client was not sure about how to improve performance because of the lack of proper conversion tracking data.
 And that led to inaction and incorrect action…